bmam211/ict-workshop-newton-raphson/Physics-informed unsupervised learning approach/readme.md

-Welcome to the physics-informed unsupervised learning approach
+Welcome to the physics-informed unsupervised learning approach (authored by Shengyuan Yan, TU/e)

 To reproduce the results in our paper/technical report, follow the steps below.